So, failure. Ugh, right?

 Well, I was feeling like a failure today, like I’d let the team down because an idea of mine went sour.
 It sucks when that happens, but that’s how it goes sometimes.
 I found myself retracing my steps, looking at how I got from A to B to C, to what I should have thought of to avoid where things ended up.
 It comes down to a lack of knowledge, and I’ve learned from it.
 This led me to think a bit more about failure, and our characters.

 However, failure can also lead to positive traits like determination, persistence, resourcefulness and a higher level of discipline.
-And once on that route, it will lead to change.
-To evolution.
+It might take a while to reframe failure in the character’s mind, but during character arc, he may come to see past failure as an opportunity to learn a valuable lesson.
+And once the character comes to this type of thinking, it leads to change, to evolution.
 To inner growth, and finally that thing everyone seeks: success.

 How each of us deals with upsets, disappointments and failure can say a lot about who we are deep down, and it is the same with our characters.
 Not only that, but their go-to coping strategies can also help us pinpoint where they are on that path of change (character arc) and open a window into where their weaknesses lie, and what attitudes need to shift to get them on the road to achievement.